webplatform/docs/css/properties/region-fragment/index.md

 |Examples=
 }}
 {{Notes_Section
+|Usage=This property was formerly named '''region-overflow'''.

-|Usage=In the following example, ''region_1'' can accommodate the article's gray text, ''region_2'' can	accommodate the blue text, and the red	''overset'' text does not fit within the region chain:
+In the following example, ''region_1'' can accommodate the article's gray text, ''region_2'' can	accommodate the blue text, and the red	''overset'' text does not fit within the region chain:

 [[Image:region_fragment.png]]